 Coming of Age has been redesigned for MLUC 9th graders, in recognition that they are at the beginning of a journey—able to reflect on all they have learned, while investigating and defining their own beliefs.
 This program invites students to deepen their understanding of UUism and their knowledge of MLUC, and to begin a contemplative process around their own spirituality.
 The COA year includes opportunities for service, fellowship, fun, and adventure.
 Activities on both Sunday mornings and at other times engage youth in a process that culminates in the creation of personal credos (from the Latin: “what I set my heart to”).

 In the spring, a special youth-led service celebrates a unique threshold in their spiritual journey, when youth are ready to share their own credos with the larger congregation.
 This program requires a high level of commitment by parents and youth and regular participation is essential.
 COA also includes for the second time, a special program from the Interfaith Center of Greater Philadelphia called Walking the Walk (WTW).
 WTW is a nationally-recognized initiative that provides teenagers with experiences, skills, and resources necessary to live in a diverse world, deepen their own identities, and break through walls that distance and divide them from people of other religious, cultural, and economic backgrounds.

 Evening Youth Groups

-Junior Youth Group is a co-ed evening program that meets on second Sunday of each month.
+Junior Youth Group is a co-ed evening program that meets on two Sundays each month.
 Their community-building activities have included bowling, bonfires, nature outings, and a wide-range of games.
 At each meeting, JYG youth share snacks and join in dialogue on important issues that are relevant to their lives.
 Some special evenings this year will include collaboration with YRUU.
 Activities are led by adult advisors.